CosmicArcher/Exilium_Damage_Simulator/README.md

 - Phase strike conditional damage increase
 - Stat variations like Yoohee buffs introducing physical only defense ignore
 - Editing turns needed to regenerate stability, standard is 2 turns for most bosses but some regenerate in 1 turn, or never regenerate at all
+- Presets for faster input in the multitude of input fields

 To Do List :
 - Some dolls' keys and automated passives and skill condition checking, mostly unimportant dolls for gunsmoke except for Dushevnaya, Centaureissi, and Mechty and dolls after